A Responsible Retailer

 At Iceland, although we believe that business should be fun, we can be serious: Serious about Staff, Serious about Service and Serious about Standards.
 These core values underpin everything we do to communicate with our people, respond to their views and recognise and reward outstanding performance.

-Both the 2012 and 2013 surveys ranked Iceland Number One for employees feeling that they have a Fair Deal (2013 score: 76%) and for Wellbeing (69%) while 77% feel that there is a strong sense of family in their teams and 83% that their colleagues are fun to work with.
+All the three most recent Best Companies surveys ranked Iceland Number One for employees feeling that they have a Fair Deal (2013 score: 76%) and for Wellbeing (69%) while 77% feel that there is a strong sense of family in their teams and 83% that their colleagues are fun to work with.
 Confidence in the leadership skills of the senior management team was reflected in a 77% positive rating, while on the Sunday Times reported in 2013 that “Iceland employees are the happiest in our survey about their pay relative to people in similar jobs elsewhere (76%).”

-These excellent results mirror the findings of our most recent Straight Talk staff survey, in March 2012, in which 93% of our retail employees told us that they are proud to work for Iceland, 90% feel a strong sense of belonging in the company, 93% enjoy the work they do, 95% consider that their manager treats them fairly and with respect, and 94% would recommend Iceland as a good place to work.
+These excellent results mirror the findings of our 2014 Straight Talk staff survey, in which 92% of our retail employees told us that they are proud to work for Iceland, 90% feel a strong sense of belonging in the their team, 93% enjoy the work they do, 93% consider that their manager treats them fairly and with respect, and 92% would recommend Iceland as a good place to work.

 Setting high standards